Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 Check the employer match before anything else

-If you’re not at the full match percentage, that’s usually the single highest-ROI move available.
+If you are below the full match percentage, that is usually the single highest-ROI move on the board.
 26% of workers miss it.
-The tool flags this in the first minute.
+The tool flags it in the first minute.

 4